 Key Questions in Education

 The unit will focus on key philosophical and sociological debates around the nature and purpose of education.
-Questions about the meaning, purposes and functions of education will be raised.
+Questions about the meaning, purpose and function of education will be raised.
 An exploration of the role of educational autobiography in our understanding of these issues will be a key feature.
 Consideration will also be given to different philosophical debates around the nature and function of knowledge and the curriculum.
 The relationship between knowledge, power and ideology will also be explored.

 The Learning System